StanfordVL/iGibson/docs/quickstart.md

 pytest # the tests should pass, it will take a few minutes
 ```

-Gibson v2 Framerate
+Interactive Gibson Env Framerate
 ----

-Gibson v2 framerate compared with gibson v1 is shown in the table below:
+Interactive Gibson Env framerate compared with gibson v1 is shown in the table below:

 |                     | Gibson V2 | Gibson V1 |
 |---------------------|-----------|-----------|